 We’ll see the Statue of Yakov Sverdlov a Bolshevik revolutionary and close ally of Vladimir Lenin before rounding off our walking tour at the opulent opera and ballet house built in a similar style to the Odessa and Vienna opera houses.

-There is then the option of free time or a visit to the military technology museum, this vast indoor and open-air collection of tanks and armoured vehicles is located on the northern outskirts of Yekaterinburg in Verkhnyaya Pyshma.
+We’ll then visit the military technology museum, this vast indoor and open-air collection of tanks and armoured vehicles is located on the northern outskirts of Yekaterinburg in Verkhnyaya Pyshma.
 It’s one of the largest of its kind in the world, with an extensive range of large military tanks and helicopters located outdoors, and smaller military craft and retro automobiles on display indoors.

 Evening meal and overnight in Yekaterinburg.

 After breakfast, we check out and store our bags at the hotel and jump in the car to explore what makes Yekaterinburg infamous across the world.
 We show you the most dramatic period of Russian history, the time of the Revolution.
 After the brutal execution of the Romanov family, the corpses were transported out of the city and put in an open mine called Ganina’s Pit.
-Hand grenades were thrown down the mine shaft by their executioners.
-The bodies were taken out of the mine, dissected and burnt into ash.
-There is the monastery there founded in 2000 after the visit of Patriarch Alexy II – the Head of Russian Orthodox Church.
-The churches were built with the local timber without the aid of any nails.
+Hand grenades were thrown down the mineshaft by their executioners.
+The bodies were taken out of the mine, dissected, and burnt into ash.
+There is a monastery there founded in 2000 after the visit of Patriarch Alexy II – the Head of the Russian Orthodox Church.
+The churches were built with local timber without the aid of any nails.

 Returning to the city, we grab our bags and take the epic 31 hour train journey back to Moscow.